Readability: Readability studies

-Their formula had a correlation of .645 with comprehension as measured by reading tests given to about 800 adults.

 In 1939, Irving Lorge published an article that reported other combinations of variables that indicate difficulty more accurately than the ones Gray and Leary used.
 His research also showed that, "The vocabulary load is the most important concomitant of difficulty."
 In 1944, Lorge published his Lorge Index, a readability formula that used three variables and set the stage for simpler and more reliable formulas that followed.